Asymptotics of a Modified Holomorphic Analytic Torsion: Expansions

-Let $y\in M$ be the point that we use as the center of our fixed coordinate chart.
-We use parallel transport along geodesics emanating from $y$, with respect to the connection $\nabla^S$, to extend a frame of $S_y$ to the whole coordinate chart.
+Let $y\in M$ be the point that we use as the center of our fixed normal coordinate chart.
+We use parallel transport, with respect to the connection $\nabla^S$, along geodesics emanating from $y$ to extend a frame of $S_y$ to the whole coordinate chart.
 Notice that we do not use the Levi-Civita connection to build this local frame.
 Similarly, using parallel transport, we extend orthonormal frames of $E_y$ and $L_y$ to synchronous frames over the whole coordinate chart.
-We use $\{\rmx_j\}_{j=1}^{2n}$ to denote the local coordinates with $y$ corresponding to $\rmx=0.$
+From this point on, $\{\rmx_j\}_{j=1}^{2n}$ denote the normal local coordinates where $y$ corresponds to $\rmx=0.$